Giving Recognition for Employee Achievement

 Recognizing achievement is something which requires you to be inconsistent communication with your employees so that you can understand what type of recognition is meaningful to them.
 One way to do this is with employee surveys which can tell you a lot about what type of recognition each person is looking for.
 If you're in an organization where time and resources permit one-on-one meetings with your team members, this is one of the best ways to develop an approach for recognizing achievement.
 Of course, you can also explore the possibility of delegating the responsibility of developing energy strategy to someone within your organization understands human behavior and has the creative focus to do a great job.

-Have a question for Debora?
-Ask or leave a comment below!
+Have a question for Debora or want to leave a comment?
+Click here.